ploratran/cloud-developer/course-03/exercises/README.md

 ### Configure The Backend Endpoint
-Ionic uses enviornment files located in `./src/enviornments/enviornment.*.ts` to load configuration variables at runtime.
-By default `environment.ts` is used for development and `enviornment.prod.ts` is used for produciton.
+Ionic uses enviornment files located in `./src/environments/environment.*.ts` to load configuration variables at runtime.
+By default `environment.ts` is used for development and `environnment.prod.ts` is used for produciton.
 The `apiHost` variable should be set to your server url either locally or in the cloud.

 ***
 ### Running the Development Server